mallexxx/magic4pc/README.md

 # ⚠️THIS VERSION HAS SLEEP DISABLED.
 Be careful with OLEDs.⚠️

-See https://github.com/netham45/magic4pc_altclient for a Go client for magic4pc
+See https://github.com/netham45/magic4pc_altclient for a cross-platform Go client for magic4pc

 # Installing